wiwa/bazel-buildfarm/persistentworkers/src/main/java/persistent/bazel/README.md

-Implements Bazel's Persistent Worker idea: https://bazel.build/remote/persistent
+Implements Bazel's Persistent Worker idea, using interfaces from our own `:persistent-common`: https://bazel.build/remote/persistent
+We use Apache Commons Pool (commons-pool2) as the object pool backend.

 Much of the code is ripped from Bazel itself, with a few adjustments specifically for Buildfarm.